NetworkNerd1337/rcschain/README.md

 - **Multi-Node Support**: Nodes synchronize blocks via a DHT-based network with dynamic peer discovery.
 - **Encrypted DHT**: Peer data (IP, port, public key) is encrypted with AES-GCM for privacy.
 - **User Authentication**: Requires login to access the web UI, with usernames and bcrypt-hashed passwords stored in MySQL.
+- **Full User Management**: Users can register, delete other users (except themselves), and change their passwords via the UI.
 - **Web Interface**: Authenticated users can upload, download, create folders, delete files/folders (recursively), move, and copy files/folders via a browser.
 - **Persistence**: Stores blockchain data in MySQL with node-specific databases (e.g., `rcschain_db_node1`), with in-memory file system reconstruction on startup.
 - **Security**: Only trusted nodes with the shared DHT encryption key can join and decipher peer data; UI access is restricted to authenticated users.